Amogh100/hades-darkpool/README.md

 Node version 8.9.1 <br />
 NPM version 5.5.1 <br />

 Ensure PostgresSQL is downloaded on your environment, and a database with the name hadesmaster is created.
 Create a username/password in Postgres to access this database.
 Before you run anything, create the environment variables POSTGRES_USERNAME and POSTGRES_PASSWORD corresponding to the hadesmaster database.
-As of now this database simply refers to this local postgres instance running on port 5432.
+As of now this database simply refers to this local postgres instance running on port 5432. <br />

+Building/Running the project <br />
+To run the Spring boot app, build the project with mvn clean install.
+Then run java -jar darkpool-{version_num}-SNAPSHOT.jar The server should now be running on localhost port 8080.

+To run the client cd into the hades-client project.
+Run npm install to donwload the various JS dependencies.
+Then run npm start.
+The client app should be running on localhost port 3000.
+Navigate in your web browser to http://localhost:3000 to make sure.